flathub-infra/documentation/docs/01-for-users/03-user-vs-system-install.md

 difference is that per-user installations are only available to the user that installed them, while system-wide installations are available to all users on the system.
 System-wide installations can be updated by any user with administrator privileges.
 The choice between per-user and system-wide installations depends on the use case.
-Per-user installations are recommended for most users, unless they have a specific reason to use system-wide installations.
-The main advantage of system-wide installations is that they allow multiple users to share a common set of applications.
-For example, if you have a multi-user workstation, you can install applications system-wide so that all users can use them.
-Another advantage is that system-wide installations are generally easier to manage, as you only need to update them once.
-However, system-wide installations can be problematic if you have multiple users with different needs, as it is difficult to ensure that each user will only have access to the applications they need.

 ### Per-user installations